Bella Araujo Shows Off Cleavage And Curves In Skimpy Top And Tiny Shorts

 She tagged the location where the image was snapped as Manaus, Brazil.

-In the caption, Bella wrote in Portuguese (per Google Translator) that her outfit was designed by West Grif, a Brazil-based retailer, she further called the brand fantastic, and reasonably priced.
+In the caption, Bella wrote in Portuguese, and per a Google translation, she said that her outfit was designed by West Grif, a Brazil-based retailer.
+She called the brand fantastic and reasonably priced.

 The eye-catching snapshot was met with a large amount of support from fans, accumulating more than 5,000 likes since going live just two hours ago.
-Dozens of followers also took to the comments section to compliment the model on her body, good looks, and outfit.
+Dozens of followers also took to the comments section to compliment the model on her body, her good looks, and her outfit.

 “Beautiful, beautiful, and beautiful,” one person said.